ryantxu/ajax-panel/README.md

-### Wishlist... possible features
+### Roadmap... hopefully soon
+ - Toggle the 'spinner' for panel
+ - Get the panel width?
+ - Error handling

+### Wishlist... if you are looking for a project :)
  - Add authentication info to the sub-request?
  - Configure timer to refresh
  - Load CSS file?
- - drop in javascript for display?
+ - configure javascript for display
+ - why does the `Time range` > `Override relative time` not work?